“There is a striking resemblance between the act of love and the ministrations of a torturer.”

-The question was unexpected and unsolicited.
-It floated out of Angela‘s mouth before she realized what she was saying and hung in the air, pregnant with possibilities.
+The question floated out of Angela‘s mouth before she realized what she was saying and hung in the air, pregnant with possibilities.
 Nicolas wiped his mouth with a red-checked napkin and raised an eyebrow to indicate she should go on.

 The café was crowded and they sat almost shoulder-to-shoulder with the next table.
 Angela pushed her salad plate away and picked up her almost empty glass of red wine.
 Nicolas shoveled a bite of meaty lasagna into his mouth, staining his lips tomato-red.
 He had a way of talking with his mouth full that somehow never showed what he was chewing and never seemed rude.
 “Some people would tell you it’s because the story is about sex.”